Macrometacorp/docs/docs/search/operations.md

   RETURN doc
 ```

-This is different to `FILTER` operations, where you would use an [array comparison operator](../queries/c8ql/operators.md#array-comparison-operators) to find an element in the array:
+Alternatively, you can use an [array comparison operator](../queries/c8ql/operators.md#array-comparison-operators) with a `FILTER` operation:

 ```sql
 FOR doc IN collection